 Two examples are maturity-indeterminate savings and current account deposits, which are generally viewed as sources of stable funding for commercial banks.
 In fact, they consistently exhibit stability even under historical periods of stress.
-A conservative view is adopted in the behavioural profiling of assets, liabilities and off-balance sheet commitments that have exhibited cash flow patterns that differ significantly from the contractual maturity profile shown under Note 42.1 of our financial statements on page 171.
+A conservative view is adopted in the behavioural profiling of assets, liabilities and off-balance sheet commitments that have exhibited cash flow patterns that differ significantly from the contractual maturity profile shown under Note 42.1 of our financial statements on page 177.

 The table below shows our behavioural net and cumulative maturity mismatch between assets and liabilities over a one-year period, in a normal scenario without incorporating growth projections.
 DBS' liquidity was observed to remain adequate in the maturity mismatch analysis.
-Loan growth in 2016 was supported largely by deposit growth, and diversified stable funding sources, which include covered bonds.
+In 2017, the counterbalancing capacity comprising holdings in liquid assets grew significantly, resulting in an improvement in the overall cumulative mismatch.

-SGD m ^(a) Less than 7 days 1 week to 1 month 1 to 3 months 3 to 6 months 6 months to 1 year As at 31 Dec 2016 Net liquidity mismatch 14,298 (1,763) (7,108) 3,576 9,901 Cumulative mismatch 14,298 12,535 5,427 9,003 18,904 As at 31 Dec 2015 ^(b) Net liquidity mismatch 27,457 (102) (9,456) 8,298 2,825 Cumulative mismatch 27,457 27,355 17,899 26,197 29,022 the liquidity mismatches may not be directly comparable across past balance sheet dates
+SGD million (a) Less than 7 days 1 week to 1 month 1 to 3 months 3 to 6 months 6 months to 1 year As at 31 Dec 2017 Net liquidity mismatch 10,218 7,789 (5,203) 15,252 10,963 Cumulative mismatch 10,218 18,007 12,804 28,056 39,019 As at 31 Dec 2016 (b) Net liquidity mismatch 14,298 (1,763) (7,108) 3,576 9,901 Cumulative mismatch 14,298 12,535 5,427 9,003 18,904

-(a) Positive indicates a position of liquidity surplus.
-Negative indicates a liquidity shortfall that has to be funded

-(b) As the behavioural assumptions used to determine the maturity mismatch between assets and liabilities are updated from time to time,
+- (a) Positive indicates a position of liquidity surplus.
+Negative indicates a liquidity shortfall that has to be funded - (b) As the behavioural assumptions used to determine the maturity mismatch between assets and liabilities are updated from time to time, the liquidity mismatches may not be directly comparable across past balance sheet dates